bgenev/impulse-xdr/README.md

 #### Deep Security Visibility & Protection

-Impulse XDR is the easiest way to start monitoring your servers and endpoints including VPS, VPC, VMs, Droplets or Linux/Windows 10/11 machines.
+ImpulseXDR is a complete security monitoring solution for servers and endpoints that comes with its own custom threat detection framework, indexing, storage and visualisation.

+Impulse takes a different approach to host intrusion detection that provides deeper visibility with minimal performance impact.
+Instead of looking for specific malware signatures, it uses trackers for indicators of compromise (implemented with osquery) that divide system activity into one of 50 different types.
+Malware comes in all shapes and forms but its output always falls into one of these categories - connections to C&C centers, modified files, systemd services, background tasks, auths, new processes, etc. Impulse assigns different metrics to each IoC group depending on its level of significance and aggregates them into detections.
+Therefore, it provides both a full history of everything important that has ever happened on the system and a filtered dashboard with high-severity detections.

+Impulse uses high-performance, open-source components to deliver a solution that only needs 1-core, 1.5 GB RAM and can be installed on everything from cheap VPS/VMs, to laptops and Raspberry Pi.

-Whether your goal is to secure a single VPS server or large cloud network (VPC), Impulse will help you get there.
-Set up deep visibility and protection for your infrastucture in two steps:
+It only takes two steps to set up deep security visibility and protection for your infrastucture and endpoints:

 1. Install the self-hosted security events manager on one of your existing instances.
-It runs on all major Linux distributions and requires almost no configuration.
+It runs on all major Linux distributions and requires close to zero configuration.

 2. Deploy a light or heavy sensor on each endpoint, depending on the features and level of visibility that you need.